DarrellJ34/daemo-aws-agent/README.md

 - Runs a Daemo hosted tool service so your agent can call AWS tools (S3, EC2, RDS)
 - Optionally serves a local browser chat UI (HTML/CSS/JS)
 - Exposes a local HTTP endpoint your UI can use to talk to the agent
 - In short: it’s an AI-powered AWS helper you can run locally
+- More capabilities will be coming

 Capabilities